garutilorenzo/ansible-role-linux-mysql/README.md

 To test the cluster we can use a sample Docker compose stack, the example uses:

 * Wordpress as frontend
-* [mysqlrouter](https://github.com/garutilorenzo/mysqlrouter) to connect Wordpress to Mysql Innodb cluster
+* [mysqlrouter](https://github.com/garutilorenzo/mysqlrouter) will connect WP to MySQL

 To run this test you have to install [Docker](https://docs.docker.com/get-docker/) and [Docker compose](https://docs.docker.com/compose/install/).

 #### User and Database creation

-We need to create on db and one user for wordpress, to do this we have to find the primary server (check the cluster status and find the node with -> "mode": "R/W")
+We need to create one db and one user for wordpress, to do this we have to find the primary server (check the cluster status and find the node with -> "mode": "R/W")

 ```
-mysqlsh root@localhost
+root@my-ubuntu-0:~# mysqlsh root@localhost
 Please provide the password for 'root@localhost': ******************************************
-Save password for 'root@localhost'?
-[Y]es/[N]o/Ne[v]er (default No):
-MySQL Shell 8.0.30

 MySQL  localhost:33060+ ssl  JS > \sql # <- SWITCH TO SQL MODE
 Switching to SQL mode...
 Commands end with ;

 create database wordpress;
-create user 'wordpress'@'%' identified with 'wordpress';
+create user 'wordpress'@'%' identified by 'wordpress';
 grant all on wordpress.* TO 'wordpress'@'%';
 flush privileges;
 ```